Kneesnap/FrogLord/resources/documentation/games/greatquest/modding-gqs-file.md

 Re-encode the sound with the new sample-rate.
 Common Values: `11025, 22050, 24000, 48000`

+> [!WARNING]
+> For streamed sounds, the PlayStation 2 version only supports sample rates of `24000` or `48000`.
+> FrogLord will automatically convert these sounds to the closest sample rate.

 **--BitDepth \<newBitDepth\>:**
 Re-encode the sound with the new bit-depth.
 Valid Values: `8, 16, 24, 32`